19 May 2020

 King’s was built on an ambition to serve society.
 That commitment is stronger than ever at this time of global challenge.

 As a world-renowned university, several King’s academics and researchers are playing a key role in supporting the global narrative and response to the COVID-19 outbreak, from providing expert analysis, to researching therapeutic treatments and advising the UK government.
 We have set up a dedicated website to update you on King’s contribution to the COVID-19 response.

 This is a challenging time for all healthcare providers in the UK.
 King’s Health Partners are playing an important role in contributing to the national approach to contain the virus.
 Guy’s and St Thomas’ Hospital is a designated High Consequence Infectious Disease (HCID) Treatment Centre, one of a small number of specialist centres in England that treat people with very contagious conditions.
 This means treating a number of people who have been confirmed as having COVID-19.

 If you would like to help to support King's global response to the novel coronavirus (COVID-19) outbreak, click here.

 You are part of a global King’s community

 We will continue to provide updates about fundraising, guidance and our services as the situation evolves.

 Please note, due to the impact of novel coronavirus we are unable to take any telephone calls or process any donations by telephone for the immediate and foreseeable future.
 We do apologise for any inconvenience caused.
 We will keep you updated on any changes to this on our website.
-You can still donate by credit/debit card here and/or make a regular gift by Direct Debit here.
+You can still donate by credit/debit card here.
 Thank you very much for your support.
 We hugely appreciate it.